Edhuylson/iphone/README.md

 ## UML Diagram
 You can create the UML diagram using your preferred UML modeling tool.
 Represent the classes and interfaces for the three components mentioned above with appropriate relationships.

+The UML diagram image is available in the "resources" folder within the "src" directory.

 ## Java Implementation
 Create Java classes and interfaces based on the UML diagram.